tdelora/audioGPIOTrigger/README.md

 - (Optional) Place heat shrink tubing (no Dielectric Paste) in the following pairing over the heat shunk joints to provide extra protection and support:
   - Blue and yellow (I used yellow heat shrink tube)
   - Green and white (I used green heat shrink tube)
-  - Red and black (I used green heat shrink tube)
+  - Red and black (I used black heat shrink tube)

 ## Create the Internal (Princess) Phone Harness